LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a

-An estimated two billion people – about one-quarter of the global population – live without access to safe, sanitary toilets.
+An estimated two billion people — about one-quarter of the global population — live without access to safe, sanitary toilets.
 Among them, approximately 670 million people still regularly defecate in the open.
-These figures come with a devastating human cost: each day, over 800 children under five die from diarrheal diseases caused by unsanitary living conditions.
+These figures come with a devastating human cost: Each day, over 700 children under five die from diarrheal diseases caused by unsanitary living conditions.

 A lack of safe, clean toilets poses particular dangers for women and children.
 There are countless cases of women or children being sexually assaulted while trying to find somewhere private to relieve themselves.
 Sanitation issues also contribute to the gender gap in education — the lack of sanitary school toilets has been identified as a reason why girls who have started menstruating feel they are no longer able to attend classes.

-* According to “The True Cost of Poor Sanitation”, a 2016 survey conducted by Oxford Economics, the international NGO WaterAid, and the LIXIL Group
+* According to “The True Cost of Poor Sanitation,” a 2016 survey conducted by Oxford Economics, international NGO WaterAid, and LIXIL.

 Slum in Mumbai